nicsar/check_snmp_qnap_volspace/README.md

 # check_snmp_qnap_volspace

-This is a Nagios plugin to check status and space usage of Qnap volumes.
+This is a Nagios plugin written in *Go* to check status and space usage of Qnap volumes via *SNMP*.

 ## Usage
 From command line: